Mukbang: The World’s Strangest (and Most Addictive) Eating Phenomenon

 So, is it also sexual?
 Well for a decent amount of people that watch it, yes it is, for sure being thrown in with other food fetishes, such as sploshing, which I have also covered.
 And that is without also throwing in websites such as Hot Girls Eating.

-While mukbang began in South Korea, it didn’t take long for the rest of the world to get in on the action.
+While it began in South Korea (of course), it didn’t take long for the rest of the world to get in on the action.
 Unsurprisingly, South Korea still leads the pack when it comes to mukbang content.
 Popular South Korean mukbangers, like Banzz and Dorothy, are practically food royalty, with legions of fans tuning in to see what they’ll devour next.
+Would you guess it, but Japan would closely follow, although it is not as big in the land of Bukkake.

 Japan is also a mukbang-loving nation.
 Known for its unique food culture, Japanese mukbangers tend to focus on meals like ramen, sushi, and massive seafood bowls, blending the trend with the country’s fascination with food as both art and entertainment.
 In places like Thailand, Vietnam, and even China, the mukbang scene is growing too.
 It seems everyone, everywhere, is getting a slice of the mukbang pie – not to be confused with a cream pie…